History of Romance Philology at the LMU Munich

 On the Way to Romance Philology

 In the second half of the nineteenth century, the scientific study of Romance languages joined language instruction as an academic component at the university.
-However, this was not initially undertaken by the teachers of Romance languages, but in the context of a comparative philology (of the middle ages) developed by Konrad Hofmann, a scholar of Old German.
-He succeeded his teacher, Johann Andreas Schmeller, initially serving as an untenured professor of Indo-European languages and literature starting in 1853 and becoming tenured professor of Old German language and literature in 1856.
-Already previously to his appointment, Hofmann had studied Old French and Old Occitan in addition to Old High German, Middle High German and Old English and was considered an equal scholar of both Old German and Old Romance languages.
-His teaching and research were based on a comparative perspective, which led to him holding a double professorship in Old German and Old Romance languages and literature beginning in 1869.
+However, this was not initially undertaken by the teachers of Romance languages, but rather in the context of a comparative philology (of the middle ages) developed by Konrad Hofmann, a scholar of Old German.
+He succeeded his teacher, Johann Andreas Schmeller, initially serving as an untenured professor of Indo-European languages and literature starting in 1853 before becoming tenured professor of Old German language and literature in 1856.
+Previous to his appointment, Hofmann had already studied Old French and Old Occitan in addition to Old High German, Middle High German and Old English and was considered an equal scholar of both Old Germanic and Old Romance languages.
+His teaching and research were based on a comparative perspective, which led to him holding a double professorship in Old Germanic and Old Romance languages and literature beginning in 1869.
 Years before this, the literary scholar Paul Heyse, who received an appointment at Munich by King Maximilian II in 1854, was given a lectureship in Romance literature, but never chose to exercise it.

-The Actual Institute
+The Institute Itself

 Romance Studies at Munich from the Founding of the Institute until the Time of National Socialism